Parliamentary.ai

 Groups Affected

-- NHS: The bill directly affects the NHS by influencing the cost of medicines and supplies.
+• NHS: The bill directly impacts NHS procurement processes and potentially the cost of medications.

 Powered by nyModel